umami-hep/salt/docs/setup.md

     --------------------------------------------------------

-    ??? info "`singularity exec` arguments"
+    ??? info "`singularity shell` arguments"

-        An explanation of the different arguments and flags is given [here](https://docs.sylabs.io/guides/latest/user-guide/cli/singularity_exec.html?highlight=exec).
+        An explanation of the different arguments and flags is given [here](https://docs.sylabs.io/guides/latest/user-guide/cli/singularity_shell.html).

-        In short, `--nv` is used for GPU support, `-c` isolates the image from your filesystem, `-e` ensures environment variables are not carried over to the image environment, and `--bind <path>` is used to mount a directory to the image.
+        In short, `--nv` is used for GPU support, `-e` ensures environment variables are not carried over to the image environment, and `--bind <path>` is used to mount a directory to the image.
+        For convenience, you may wish to specify e.g. `--bind $PWD,/eos,/cvmfs`.

     Make sure you bind the directory in which you cloned the Salt repository and `cd` there after spinning up the image.
     This is required to to install the salt package, which is the next step.